JoseSK999/floresta-docs/src/ch03-03-connecting-blocks.md

 Great!
 At this point we should have a sense of the inner workings of `accept_headers`.
 Let's now understand the `connect_block` method, which performs the actual block validation and updates the `ChainStateInner` fields and database.

-`connect_block` takes a `Block`, an UTXO set inclusion `Proof` from `rustreexo`, the inputs to spend from the UTXO set and the hashes from said inputs.
+`connect_block` takes a `Block`, an UTXO set inclusion `Proof` from `rustreexo`, the outputs to spend from the UTXO set (stored with metadata in a custom floresta type called `UtxoData`) and the hashes from said outputs.
 If result is `Ok` the function returns the height.

 ```rust
 # // Path: floresta-chain/src/pruned_utreexo/chain_state.rs